Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/tech_journal_backups/SEC-350/Vyos_reference.md

 When making firewalls/zones, make sure to use a coherent naming scheme and, for convience, name the firewalls ZONE-to-ZONE to make it easier to debug.

-Some debugging commands below, output will differe depending if `configure` has been run or not (found it to be more helpful in config mode!):
+Some debugging commands below, output will differ depending if `configure` has been run or not (found it to be more helpful in config mode!):

 ```
 # Show all of the different firewall configurations (can specify by adding `name SOMETHING` to the end of the below command!)